AI Summary

 Ruby on Rails is a framework of Ruby with a bundle of software packages, libraries, and modules.
 This was built exclusively for developing web apps rapidly without quality issues.

-It is built using the principles like Convention Over Configuration, Doesn’t Repeat Yourself, and also MVC – Model-View-Controller.
+It is built using principles like Convention Over Configuration, Don’t Repeat Yourself, and also MVC – Model-View-Controller.

-• Model represents the relationship between object and database
+- The model represents the relationship between the object and the database

-• Controller integrates the model and view together to build web app
+- Controller integrates the model and view together to build a web app

 Pros